Technologicat/unpythonic/README.md

  - [`cons` and friends](#cons-and-friends): pythonic lispy linked lists
  - [``def`` as a code block: ``@call``](#def-as-a-code-block-call): run a block of code immediately, in a new lexical scope

+For many examples, see the `test()` function in each submodule, the docstrings of the individual features, and this README.

 Meta:

  - [Design notes](#design-notes)